datacarpentry/semester-biology/materials/resource-links.md

 - Pretty, 2018, Intensification for redesigned and sustainable agricultural systems
 - Brodt, Fontana, and Archer, 2019, Feasibility and sustainability of agroforestry in temperate industrialized agriculture
+- Martin, et al. 2019, Ecology Letters, The interplay of landscape composition and configuration

 #### Online Resources